-The detailed legal requirements concerning the traceability of medicinal product packaging are defined at EU-level with the delegated regulation on "detailed rules for the safety features appearing on the packaging of medicinal products for human use", which was published in the official journal of the EU in February 2016.
-There will now be a transitional period of three years, after which the regulation shall be applied from 9 February 2019.
+The detailed legal requirements concerning the traceability of medicinal product packaging are defined at EU-level with the delegated regulation 2016/161 on "detailed rules for the safety features appearing on the packaging of medicinal products for human use", which was published in the official journal of the EU in February 2016.
+The regulation will be effective on February 9^{th} 2019.